michellealoz/BitNBuild-25_4-errors/README.md

+👋 Hi, we’re Team 4 Erros — Hruday Patil, Michelle Aloz, Alycia Coutinho, Rochelle Fernandes — the team behind Review Radar!

-# 🛒 Review Radar
+# 🛒 Background about Review Radar

-**Review Radar** is a smart web tool and browser extension that helps online shoppers make faster, smarter decisions by summarizing and comparing customer reviews from e-commerce product pages.
+Our Project **Review Radar** is a smart web tool and browser extension that helps online shoppers make faster, smarter decisions by summarizing and comparing customer reviews from e-commerce product pages.
 Instead of scrolling through thousands of reviews, Review Radar gives you a clean, AI-powered summary — and even recommends the best product when you're stuck deciding between options.

 ---